ScotGovAnalysis/intro_to_r/README.md

 This project contains the material for an introductory course in R.

-The material is split into three sesssions.
+The material is split into three sessions.

 Each session contains the relevant datasets for the session, as well as the R files.
 The main course material is delivered through **R markdown**.
 R Markdown allows you to easily create dynamic documents, presentations and reports from R. It